 The Ecovillage Map of Regeneration

-The Global Ecovillage Network embraces a holistic approach to sustainability, integrating the Social, Cultural, Ecological and Economic dimensions of existence.
-At the centre, we place the practice of whole systems design.
+The Global Ecovillage Network embraces a holistic approach to sustainability, integrating the Social, Cultural, Ecological and Economic areas of existence.
+At the centre, we place the practice of integral design.

-The Dimensions of Sustainability and the central path of whole systems design make up the Ecovillage Map of Regeneration – our road map to the creation of ecovillages – intentional or traditional communities in urban and rural locations, using participatory processes to integrate ecological, economic, social, and cultural dimensions of sustainability in order to regenerate social and natural environments.
+The 4 Areas of Regeneration and the central path of integral design make up the Ecovillage Map of Regeneration – our road map to the creation of ecovillages – intentional or traditional communities in urban and rural locations, using participatory processes to integrate the ecological, economic, social, and cultural areas in order to regenerate social and natural environments.

-The Ecovillage Map of Regeneration is made up of 30 Ecovillage Principles – six in each dimension of sustainability.
+The Ecovillage Map of Regeneration is made up of 32 Ecovillage Principles – six in each Area of Regeneration and eight for the central path of integral design.
 It illustrates and distills years of experimentation and learning within the global network, as well as current research on resilience, sustainability and participatory design.

 It is also the fruit of GEN’s longstanding collaboration with Gaia Education, and each organization’s common commitments to develop and promote holistic, community-led approaches to resilience and thriving on planet Earth.